vidar-alvestad/openshift-reference-springboot-server/README.md

 ## Application Configuration and Spring Profiles

-The Reference Application is set up to work with two Spring configuration profiles (see [missing link]()); one called
+The Reference Application is set up to work with two Spring configuration profiles  one called
 ```local``` and one called ```openshift```.
 The ```local``` profile is active by default (see the
 ```spring.profiles.active``` property in ```application.yml```), and the intention is that this profile should be used
 when running the application locally during development, and the application should ideally be startable from the IDE